dkpro/dkpro-core/pages/groovy-intro.md

    * Read an English text file called "document.txt"
    * Perform tokenization and sentence boundary detection using OpenNLP
-   * Perform lemmatization using !LanguageTool
+   * Perform lemmatization using LanguageTool
-   * Perform dependency parsing using !MaltParser
+   * Perform dependency parsing using MaltParser
    * Write the result to disk in CoNLL 2006 format

 Here is how to run that: